Joker282855/mongoose-database-again/README.md

 # Mongoose Database Again

 # Purpose
-To demonstrate how a mongoose database works and how information can be retireved from the database.
-The demonstration for this databse can be found at the bottom of this file.
+I created this database as a way to maintain my coding skills with MongooseDB.
+This database resembles a blog where users can post articles and have other users resopnd to their posts.
+I was able to check the information this database contains by using the insomnia software as I built gthe database.
 I encourage anybody who wants to become more familiar with mongoose to watch the demonstration vdieo.

 # Tasks
-- Enable a user to post articles that he or she finds interesting on a blog
+- As a user I can post articles that I find interesting on a blog
-- Enable a user to react and comment to articles already posted by other users
+- As a user I can react and comment to articles already posted by other users
 - Create a reply section that allows users to interact with one another
-- Enable a user to be deleted from the database when necessary
+- AS a user my posts can be deleted if necessary
 - Allow comments to a blog post to be deleted if necessary

 # Tasks Achieved By